Kros-sk/Kros.Libs/Kros.KORM/README.md

 ### Property injection

 Sometimes you might need to inject some service to your model, for example calculator or logger.
-For these purposes Kros.KORM offers IInjectionConfigurator, that can help you with injection configuration.
+For these purposes Kros.KORM offers `IInjectionConfigurator`, that can help you with injection configuration.

 Let's have properties in model